 The Practical Stuff

 What insurances do I accept?
 I am currently not in network with any insurances, but I offer therapy for a sliding scale between $30-70, based on what the client can afford.

 Do I offer telehealth or in person sessions?
-During Covid, I am offering both teletherapy and in person therapy, with a preference for in-person when possible.
+I am offering a hybrid of telehealth and in person therapy

 Am I taking on new clients?
 Yes!